-Most now offer a free trial, normally for 30 days.
-It is worth trialing a few and see which one suits your business the best.
+Most now offer a free trial, generally for 30 days.
+It is worth trialling a few and to see which one suits your business the best.
 One thing to check if there is a bank connection that your bank is listed.
 It will also give you a chance to look at their sales invoice designs and see if they are suitable.
-Make sure before the trial is ended you decide the best package for you.
+Make sure before the trial is ended, you decide the best package for you.

 These are some of the best options we have reviewed.